-IKE Auth (Authentication) exchanges use the UDP protocol and port 500 by default.
-IKE port configuration can bypass the networking hardware (firewall, routers) that filter port 500.
+IKE Init exchanges (during the IKE Authentication phase) use the UDP protocol and port 500 by default.
+IKE port configuration can bypass the networking hardware (firewalls, routers) that filter port 500.

 The remote VPN gateway must also be able to perform the IKE Auth exchanges on a port other than 500.